 This is one of the most misunderstood pieces of Virginia Medicaid spousal impoverishment law.
 The snapshot date is the first day of the continuous period of institutionalization or long-term care services that eventually leads to the Medicaid application.
 That date is often months, sometimes over a year, before the actual application.

-Why it matters: the CSRA is calculated from the asset values on the snapshot date, not from current values.
-If a couple had $300,000 in assets when a spouse entered a nursing home in January, but spent $80,000 on private-pay care by the time they applied in September, the CSRA is still calculated on the January number.
+Why it matters: the CSRA is calculated from the asset values on the snapshot date, not from current balances.
+If a couple's assets have shrunk between the snapshot date and the application, because a spouse entered a nursing home months earlier and paid privately in the meantime, the CSRA is still calculated on the earlier, higher figure.
 The community spouse may be entitled to keep more than current account balances suggest.

 Documenting the snapshot date properly requires bank and investment statements from that specific date.
-Gathering them early, before records become hard to retrieve, makes the application process much smoother.
+Gathering them early, before records become hard to retrieve, makes the whole process smoother.

 Applying for Virginia Medicaid Spousal Impoverishment Protections

-Virginia Medicaid long-term care applications are processed by the local Department of Social Services, not by DMAS directly.
-Applications can be submitted:
+Virginia long-term care applications are processed by the local Department of Social Services, not by DMAS directly.
+Protecting the community spouse's share works best when you lock the snapshot early, so the sequence below starts before you file.

-For nursing facility applications, the facility's social worker often helps with the initial paperwork, but the family is responsible for gathering financial documentation.
+For nursing facility applications, the facility's social worker often helps with the initial paperwork, but the family is responsible for gathering the financial documentation.
+Ask the local DSS office how long you have to submit supporting records after filing, rather than relying on a fixed deadline.

 Frequently Asked Questions

 No. The federal minimum CSRA of $32,532 is a floor.
-Even if half the couple's total countable assets is less than that amount, the community spouse keeps the minimum.
-The institutionalized spouse would then need to spend down very little or nothing on the asset side.
+Even if half the couple's total countable assets is less than that amount, the community spouse keeps the minimum, and the institutionalized spouse would then spend down little or nothing on the asset side.

-No. Transfers between spouses are exempt from the 60-month transfer-penalty lookback.
-A spouse can retitle assets into the community spouse's name without triggering a penalty.
-However, transfers from the community spouse to third parties during the lookback period can create penalties.
+No. Transfers between spouses are exempt from the 60-month transfer-penalty look-back, so a spouse can retitle assets into the community spouse's name without triggering a penalty.
+However, transfers from the community spouse to third parties during the look-back period can still create penalties.

 Yes.
-If the CSRA as calculated does not generate enough income to bring the community spouse up to the MMMNA (assuming a reasonable rate of return on the protected assets), the community spouse can request a fair hearing to increase the CSRA.
-This is called an income-from-resources adjustment and requires a formal administrative appeal.
+If the CSRA as calculated does not generate enough income to bring the community spouse up to the MMMNA, either spouse can request a fair hearing to increase the CSRA.
+This is a formal administrative appeal, and it benefits from legal representation.

 Learn More